Anchor text is text marked with hyperlink tags that links to another page on your own website or to a page on another website.

 Naked URLs disrupt the flow of your text, so it's best to avoid them if you can.
 They can also be quite long and look pretty ugly.
 Also, with a naked URL, you’re not signaling to the reader or to Google what the linked page is about (other than keywords that happen to be in the permalink).
 So at the very least, a naked URL is a missed opportunity.

-This is where you use the name of a website and link it to the website’s URL:
+Website name anchor text is where you use the name of a website and link it to the website’s URL:

 Generic anchor text is when you link to another page using the existing text of your sentence, without making any reference to the content of the page that you’re linking to.